Simple-Web-Project/SimplyTranslate-Web/README.md

 To get in contact with the developers, visit us on the #simple-web IRC channel on [Libera.Chat](https://libera.chat)

 ## Legal Notice
-SimplyTranslate does not host any content.
+SimplyTranslate DOES NOT HOST ANY CONTENT.
 All content on SimplyTranslate is from Google Translate, DeepL, ICIBA, Reverso and LibreTranslate.
-SimplyTranslate is not affiliated with Google Translate, DeepL, ICIBA, Reverso or LibreTranslate that SimplyTranslate relays.
+SimplyTranslate IS NOT AFFILIATED WITH Google Translate, DeepL, ICIBA, Reverso or LibreTranslate that SimplyTranslate relays.

 Trademarks belong to their respective owners.
 Google Translate is a trademark of Google LLC.
 DeepL is a trademark of DeepL SE.
 Reverso is a trademark of Reverso.
 LibreTranslate is a trademark of LibreTranslate.